tensorflow/tensorflow/tensorflow/lite/g3doc/convert/rnn.md

 [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/compiler/mlir/lite/transforms/prepare_composite_functions_tf.cc#L108).
-The function’s interface should be treated like an API contract and should contain the arguments needed to convert to fused TensorFlow Lite LSTM operators - i.e. input, bias, weights, projection, layer normalization, etc. It is preferable for the tensors passed as arguments to this function to have known rank (i.e. RankedTensorType in MLIR).
+The function’s interface should be treated like an API contract and should contain the arguments needed to convert to fused TensorFlow Lite LSTM operations - i.e. input, bias, weights, projection, layer normalization, etc. It is preferable for the tensors passed as arguments to this function to have known rank (i.e. RankedTensorType in MLIR).
 This makes it much easier to write conversion code that can assume these tensors as RankedTensorType and helps